superduperfantastic/blog/_posts/2018-10-12-how-to-drive-around-iceland-in-ev.md

 At the next station, it was also out of action but waiting for maintenance. _No problem_ we thought, because they still had an AC plug right next to it which should still be working.

-You see where this is going.
-The AC plug didn't work either.
+You see where this is going - the AC plug didn't work either.
 We coasted into this town with about 20km to spare, neither plugs worked, and we had an appointment for a glacier tour later that day.
 We.
 Were.
 Stuck.

 Frantic phone calls and internet searches ensued.
 During the course of these few hours, we: